Assessing the impact of Open Research Information Infrastructures using NLP driven full-text Scientometrics: A case study of the LXCat open-access platform: Introduction

-Open access to high-quality scientific data has become essential for driving progress and innovation across research domains~\cite{murray2008open,thibault2023open,national2018open,knowinfra,ordplosone,openresearchbook}.
-Open research information (ORI) infrastructures and open research data platforms that foster data sharing, reuse, transparency, and collaboration not only accelerate innovation but also ensure reproducibility, collective advancement and reduce duplication of effort~\cite{science2004,himanen2020data,wilkinson2016fair,eresearch}.
 For data intensive fields such as low temperature plasma (LTP) science, the availability of reliable datasets is particularly critical for validating plasma models, improving predictive simulations and advancing experimental diagnostics, thereby strengthening the connection between theory, simulation, and experiment~\cite{ieee2023ltp,anirudh20232022,uqltp}.
 LTP simulations require diverse parameters, electron and ion collision cross sections, swarm data, transport coefficients, and reaction rates, many of which are highly system dependent and difficult to obtain, and historically scattered across literature in inconsistent formats.
-Furthermore, data-driven approaches are increasingly enabling the discovery of new plasma applications and accelerating the integration of machine learning into plasma science workflows~\cite{trieschmann2023mlplasma, wang2020special}.
-Without centralized, traceable, and community curated data resources, progress in LTP modeling and its applications would be substantially constrained, limiting both reproducibility and interdisciplinary integration.
+Furthermore, data-driven approaches are increasingly enabling the discovery of new plasma applications and accelerating the integration of machine learning into plasma science workflows~\cite{kalp_eaai, trieschmann2023mlplasma, wang2020special}.
+LTP science provides an ideal domain for developing and validating full-text based scientometric methodologies because it is characterized by well-defined scientific entities, curated datasets, and widely adopted computational tools that facilitate meaningful domain-specific analysis \cite{plasmamds}.
+Centralized, community-curated research infrastructures play a pivotal role in supporting reproducible plasma modelling, data sharing, and interdisciplinary research within this ecosystem.
+Among these, the LXCat platform has emerged as a widely used open-access resource for the LTP community \cite{pitchford2017lxcat}.